Cruikshanks/mac-setup/openvpn.md

 ## Install

-First download the Mac client from <https://openvpn.net/vpn-server-resources/connecting-to-access-server-with-macos/>.
+First install the Mac client; `brew install --cask openvpn-connect`.
 Then go to <https://openvpn-ops.aws.defra.cloud>, enter username and password and make sure to choose `login` rather than `connect`.
 I should then come to a screen with a link to download my profile.

 Install the client and when complete open it up.
 The initial splash screen should give you the option to import a profile.
 Select it and choose the downloaded profile.
 It will have the extension `*.ovpn`.